Quick summary

 Step 5: Leverage 301 redirects (if needed)

-In instances where the alternative page doesn't serve any meaningful purpose and you want to consolidate traffic to the primary page, consider using 301 redirects.
-These redirects seamlessly guide users and search engines from the alternative page to the identified canonical source.
+In instances where the alternate page doesn't serve any meaningful purpose and you want to consolidate traffic to the primary page, consider using 301 redirects.
+These redirects seamlessly guide users and search engines from the alternate page to the identified canonical source.

-If you've decided that one of your alternative pages is redundant, implement a 301 redirect to lead users to the main page, ensuring a smooth transition.
+If you've decided that one of your alternate pages is redundant, implement a 301 redirect to lead users to the main page, ensuring a smooth transition.

 Step 6: Regular audits